emoradib/TipCalc/README.md

 I am no familary with Mac OS so I progressed slowly.

-I had some LICECap so I used REcordit.
+I had some issues useing LICECap so I used REcordit.
 ## License

     Copyright [2020] [Eamon Moradi-Bidhendi]